bostonmtc/azure-docs/articles/active-directory/active-directory-saas-access-panel-introduction.md

 The access panel is a web-based portal.
 It enables a user with a work or school account in Azure Active Directory to view and start cloud-based applications an Azure AD administrator has granted them access to.
 You can also use self-service group and app management capabilities through the access panel.

-The access panel is separate from the Azure portal and does not you to have an Azure subscription.
+The access panel is separate from the Azure portal and does not require you to have an Azure subscription.

 ![Access Panel][1]